 Time: The dose increases with time, but then hits a peak therapeutic value.
 Any more time after that point either does not help, or can actually harm the area.

 Wavelength: The red light therapeutic window includes wavelengths between 620 and 1,000 nm (billionths of a meter).
 There are wavelength sweet spots that have maximum therapeutic effect.
+700-750 nm appears to have no therapeutic value, for example.
 A light bulb that emits red color will only emit frequencies in the sweet spot by chance, not by design.

 Treatment area size: The joule is a unit of energy.
 Joules are measured in milliwatts.
 The light delivers a power density in milliwatts per square centimeter.
 If the milliwatts per square centimeter ratio is too low, the chromophores will not receive the photons.
 Too much power density will result in either no response or will actually inhibit rather than stimulate cellular activity. (source, source)